xkrato62/Digital-electronics_2/Labs/Lab02/Preparation/preparation.md

 | float | 8 | 3.4e+38,...,3.4e+38 | Single-precision floating-point |
 | void | 0 | / | function doesnt return a value |

+The size of void pointer varies system to system.
+If the system is 16-bit, size of void pointer is 2 bytes.
+If the system is 32-bit, size of void pointer is 4 bytes.
+If the system is 64-bit, size of void pointer is 8 bytes